 The time is now.
 Once you’ve determined you want to date again, there are many ways to dip your toe back into the dating pool – as daunting as it may seem.

 Deep down, you probably know that it’s time to ‘get back out there’.
 But no one can blame you for hesitating.
+Getting back into dating can be tough.

 More and more people report feeling triggered and anxious when they start to turn their attention back to dating after a significant amount of time away – especially if they took a break due to a negative online dating experience.